andrewKOwong/clps_data/README.md

 Piping the `stderr` stream to a file is optional, but convenient for inspecting errors collected by Pandera.
 Input/output file paths can be specified, see `--help` for details.

+### Running the Dashboard App
+- to run locally
+- main app on cloud, provide link